nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 Modern React ([Source](complex-table.html) • [Demo](/hyper/demo/react/complex-table.html))) extends the ShadCN table with features from Tanstack Table.
 The difference to Hyper ([Source](complex-table.html#hyper) • [Demo](/hyper/demo/table/complex-table.html))) becomes apparent:

 1. **Excessive boilerplate:** Through Radix UI, Tanstack Table, and TypeScript interfaces.
 This results in approximately 170 lines of code, versus 40 lines in Hyper.
-An 75% reduction in code and congitive load.
+An 75% increase in code and congitive load.

 1. **Abstraction layers:** Six layers of abstraction are in play: React, ShadCN, Radix, Tanstack, TypeScript, and Tailwind.
-The bundled JavaScript balloons to 91.3KB.
-The server situation is even more alarming: the Vite repository weighs a staggering 160MB.
-Hyper's table runs at 3.9KB (1.2KB + 2.7KB for hyper.js) — 23 times less bloat and complexity.
+The bundled JavaScript is **91.3KB** and the Vite repository weighs 160MB.
+Hyper's table runs at **3.9KB** (1.2KB + 2.7KB for hyper.js).

-1. **Huge bundler circus:** ShadCN table requires six different transpilers: ESBuild, JSX Transform, Rollup, TypeScript, Tailwind, and PostCSS.
-Only complex builders like Vite or Next.js can handle this ecosystem.
-AI models like Claude and ChatGPT struggle to generate previews with such large dependency trees.
-Hyper runs smoothly in the browser without compilation, or with just one compilation step for production-grade performance.
+1. **Multiple transpilers:** ShadCN table requires six different transpilers: ESBuild, JSX Transform, Rollup, TypeScript, Tailwind, and PostCSS.
+AI models like Claude and ChatGPT cannot generate preview for this large dependency tree.
+Hyper runs in the browser without compilation, or with single compilation step for a  production version.

 ## Phase 3: Reusable components { #reusable }
 Here's a simple dashboard assembled with Hyper:

-[image.larger]
+[image.large]
   large: img/minimalist-big.png
   small: img/minimalist.png
   href: /hyper/demo/dashboard/minimal.html